“Only an animal worries all the time about the next meal.”Naguib Mahfouz

 Like most others, she had taken more bread than she and her son could have required for one meal.
 Joseph was somewhere far away playing with other children.
 Her son was undernourished – not having eaten enough all his life.
 And although he had promised that it shall always rain bread, a mother’s heart couldn’t rely completely on that promise especially when she had seen her son cry for more for food for years and seen her parents die of starvation.

 It wasn’t a conscious decision.
 The place had been filled with chaos as soon as it rained bread.
 And instinctively everyone had grabbed as much as they could and ran for a quiet corner – the instinct of a people who had been starving for years.
 When they saw bread rain, every one of them wanted to be left alone with his or her meal.

 And amid this chaos, she fell on the ground.
-Her pregnant belly hit the stomach.
+Her pregnant belly hit the ground.
 None of God’s people was humane enough to help her up.
-She had lost the baby and fell unconscious.
+She would lose the unborn child and fell unconscious.
 When she came to, she didn’t need to be told what had happened.
 But she still couldn’t stand and no one seemed wiling to help her.
-Moses and his friends had reteired into their camp (Did they too eat God’s bread?) while others were still busy with their meal.
+Moses and his friends had retired into their camp (Did they too eat God’s bread?) while others were still busy with their meal.
 She couldn’t bring herself to stand up until her son came and helped her up – his eyes full of terror and tears.

 Next day, she discovered that her son had got dysentery – a case common with many other people.
 Having starved for so long, their stomach seemed to have got out of practice and was unable to digest a full meal.
 Many others were simply unable to eat.
 A few had vomited.